 Understanding program attributes

-Program attributes will be the first thing you set up when structuring your organization.
+Program attributes are created when structuring your organization.
 They are used to identify characteristics of your organization for creating divisions when applied to a program.

 - Descriptive (currently used for labeling and not directly involved in structure):